cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/030-research-process.md

 ### 2. Conceptualizing a research design

-The research design provides a framework for collecting and analyzing data to answer the research questions.
+The **research design** provides a framework for collecting and analyzing **data** to answer the **research questions**.
 It specifies the overall approach and methods that will be used, such as qualitative, quantitative, mixed methods, experimental, quasi-experimental, correlational, etc. The design outlines the procedures for selecting participants, collecting data, and analyzing results.
 A well-conceived design ensures the study will effectively address the research problem.

 There are several components to conceptualizing an effective research design: